Pythagoras tree (fractal): Area

 Iteration n in the construction adds 2n squares of area $\tfrac{1}{2^n}$, for a total area of 1.
 Thus the area of the tree might seem to grow without bound in the limit as n → ∞.
 However, some of the squares overlap starting at the order 5 iteration, and the tree actually has a finite area because it fits inside a 6×4 box.

 It can be shown easily that the area A of the Pythagoras tree must be in the range 5 < A < 18, which can be narrowed down further with extra effort.
-Little seems to be known about the actual value of A.
+Using an ω-automaton, the area A was computed to be a rational number approximately equal to 14.6133694787, with a numerator and denominator over a hundred digits long when reduced to simplest form.

 Varying the angle

 An interesting set of variations can be constructed by maintaining an isosceles triangle but changing the base angle (90 degrees for the standard Pythagoras tree).
 In particular, when the base half-angle is set to (30°) = arcsin(0.5), it is easily seen that the size of the squares remains constant.
 The first overlap occurs at the fourth iteration.
 The general pattern produced is the rhombitrihexagonal tiling, an array of hexagons bordered by the constructing squares.

 In the limit where the half-angle is 90 degrees, there is obviously no overlap, and the total area is twice the area of the base square.
-It would be interesting to know if there's an algorithmic relationship between the value of the base half-angle and the iteration at which the squares first overlap each other.

-History

 The Pythagoras tree was first constructed by Albert E. Bosman (1891–1961), a Dutch mathematics teacher, in 1942.